dotnet/docs/docs/architecture/maui/index.md

 ### Additional resources

-For official .NET MAUI content, see [.NET MAUI docs](/dotnet/maui). .NET MAUI is developed as an open source project and is available on GitHub at [dotnet/maui](https://github.com/dotnet/maui).
-For code samples developed with .NET MAUI, see [dotnet/maui-samples](https://github.com/dotnet/maui-samples).
+For official .NET MAUI content, see [.NET MAUI docs](/dotnet/maui). .NET MAUI is developed as an open-source project and is available on GitHub at [dotnet/maui](https://github.com/dotnet/maui).
+For code samples developed with .NET MAUI, see the [dotnet/maui-samples](https://github.com/dotnet/maui-samples) repo.

 [!INCLUDE [feedback](../includes/feedback.md)]